SamanthaKcles/dawg-studio/README.md

 - **Map Dragging**
   - Holding the middle click and moving your mouse will drag the map.
 - **Tab Keybinds**
-  - The tile, entity, script, and mapdata tabs have been binded to F1, F2, F3, and F4.
+  - The tile, entity, script, and mapdata tabs have been bound to F1, F2, F3, and F4.
 - **Editor Configuration**
   - A new window has been added under the actions tab.
 Here you can add/remove/edit TSC commands, END commands, songs, sound effects, equips, map bosses, and background types.
 - **Unload Mod**